Online Sources and Advocacy Organizations for the Indigenous Peoples of Lowland South America

 - Julio Cezar Melatti’s website: Includes a course on indigenous mythology, several books on the Kraho, book reviews, and articles.

 The inclusion of organizations and websites in this list of advocacy organizations does not imply any formal endorsement of these groups nor of the political perspectives or positions that they advocate.
-To suggest changes or additions, write to the SALSA webmaster.

 International Advocacy Organizations